SandyGCabanes/2024-Survey-Report-on-the-State-of-the-Community-DEP/README.md

 ## Purpose:
 To have a baseline understanding of demographics, work topics, general tools and DEP community concerns.
 Note that the questiions are tailored towards data-related topics such as data engineering and data analytics.

+## Action from Results:
+- help the community answer common questions on job opportunities, skills, salaries related to data-related careers
+- help guide future programs and initiatives
+- publish synthetic dataset matching the data profiles, to protect privacy
+- plan to do this annually

 ## Tech stack:
 - Google Forms and Sheets for Data collection
 - Data processing